 - How much damage did Hurricane Maria cause?

-- How is World Vision responding to Hurricane Maria?
+- How did World Vision respond to Hurricane Maria?

 - How many people has World Vision helped after Hurricane Maria?

 - How can I help Hurricane Maria survivors?

 How did Hurricane Maria develop?